Dozens Of Migrants Dead, 100 Rescued As Boat Sinks Off Greece - UrduPoint

 Dozens Of Migrants Dead, 100 Rescued As Boat Sinks Off Greece

-Athens, (UrduPoint / Pakistan Point News - 14th Jun, 2023 ) :At least 59 migrants died after their boat sank off the Peloponnese, Greece's coastguard said Wednesday, as fears mounted that the death toll could rise much higher.
+Kalamata, Greece, (UrduPoint / Pakistan Point News - 15th Jun, 2023 ) :At least 79 migrants died after their fishing boat sank off the Peloponnese, Greece's coastguard said Wednesday, as fears mounted that the death toll could rise much higher.

 Some 100 people were rescued after the boat capsized in international waters in the Ionian Sea in an operation complicated by strong winds, the coastguard said.